s-munro/front-end-1/README.md

 /
 back-end"

-Throughout this project, you will see basic modern styling with various features such as:
+Throughout this project, you will see modern styling and an app with various features, including (but not limited to):

 - CRUD Operations
 - Private Routing/authentication/authorization
 - Form validation
 - Redux w/ middleware (thunk, logger, devtools)

+Majority of this app is centered around the 'fundraiser' role, so if you are to test the app out, i recommend you create a 'fundraiser' account rather than a 'funder' account.
+Thank you for visiting!

 **End Introduction**